RickstermUK/Proxy-VPN-Blocker-WordPress/readme.txt

 5. Whitelist manipulation page.
 The blacklist page looks similar to this.

 == Changelog ==

+= 1.8.0 2021-02-09 =
+* The Settings UI has been broken down into tabs due to the amount of options available now.
+The page length was deemed to be too long and confusing for some users.
+* The settings UI has been refreshed, they are now also in Dark Mode depending on OS/Browser setting if supported.
+* Default for VPN Risk Score has been changed from 33 to 66 (recommended) - This only affects fresh installs.

 = 1.7.2 2020-12-27 =
 * Fix for potential errors and issues if your proxycheck API query allowance was exhausted.